Getting started with the Tiny Tapeout 04+ demo board

 The complete directions for OS updates are part of the SDK documentation, under Installation but really the process is simply to:

-• download anything on the FS that you wish to preserve (it will all be overwritten by this process)
+• download anything on the filesystem that you wish to preserve (for instance, if you’ve customized the config.ini it would be overwritten by this process)

 • get the UF2 file for the latest SDK release